dbt-labs/docs.getdbt.com/website/docs/faqs/models/run-downtime.md

 ---
 title: If I rerun dbt, will there be any downtime as models are rebuilt?
-Description: "No downtime when re-building models in dbt "
+description: "No downtime when re-building models in dbt "
 sidebar_label: 'Re-building models in dbt atomically'
 id: run-downtime